-After a series of benefit performances at the Crest Theatre, the Actors’ Fund of Canada was incorporate on May 27th 1958.
-Its stated purpose ” to care for the aged, sick and destitute”, was not confined to any one branch of the entertainment business, but was “designed to help anyone, anywhere, who has ever been engaged in any branch of the entertainment industry,” a commitment which has been held dear ever since.
+After a series of benefit performances at the Crest Theatre, the Actors’ Fund of Canada was incorporated on May 27th, 1958.
+Its stated purpose “to care for the aged, sick and destitute”, was not confined to any one branch of the entertainment business, but was “designed to help anyone, anywhere, who has ever been engaged in any branch of the entertainment industry,” a commitment which has been held dear ever since.
 Jane Mallett, to whom the organization and its beneficiaries owe an enormous debt of gratitude, remained its President until her death in 1984.

-In 2016 we evolved our brand.
-As of February 1, the organization previously known as the Actors’ Fund of Canada became simply The AFC.
+In 2016, the organization previously known as the Actors’ Fund of Canada became The AFC.
 The new brand opens the door to helping even more Canadian entertainment professionals in more ways that will help them maintain their health, dignity and ability to work.

 Now, almost 60 years after those visionary actors put $5 into a pot, The AFC, the lifeline for Canada’s entertainment industry, disburses over $500,000 annually to all professional members of the entertainment industry.
 In turn, it is generously supported not only by individuals and long-standing contributors such as theatres, festivals and enterprising producers, but also by the majority of the performing and technical unions and associations whose members it exists to serve.